The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DETAILS ON TYPE I GRBS

 \paragraph{GRB 060121.}This GRB was localized by \emph{HETE-2}, it is a double-peaked burst with $\TNT=1.60\pm0.07$ s at high energies, which is followed by several hundred seconds of faint soft emission \citep{DonaghyHETE}.
-It was also detected by \emph{Konus-Wind} \citep{GolenetskiiGCN060121}, \emph{Suzaku WAM} and \emph{RHESSI}. \emph{Swift} did follow-up observations starting 3 hours after the GRB, and following the discovery of a bright X-ray afterglow \citep{ManganoGCN060121}, the faint optical afterglow was discovered \citep{MalesaniGCN060121}, finally leading to the discovery of an extremely faint host galaxy \citep{Levan060121, BergerHighzSGRB}.
+It was also detected by \emph{Konus-Wind} \citep{GolenetskiiGCN060121}, \emph{Suzaku WAM} and \emph{RHESSI}. \emph{Swift} performed follow-up observations starting 3 hr after the GRB, and following the discovery of a bright X-ray afterglow \citep{ManganoGCN060121}, the faint optical afterglow was discovered \citep{MalesaniGCN060121}, finally leading to the discovery of an extremely faint host galaxy \citep{Levan060121, BergerHighzSGRB}.
 Analysis of the optical SED gives a best redshift solution of $z=4.6$ \citep{Ugarte060121}, which is supported by the host galaxy colors \citep{BergerHighzSGRB}, an alternate redshift solution is $z=1.7$.
 There is evidence of an overdensity of Extremely Red Objects in the field, possibly a high redshift cluster \citep{Levan060121, BergerHighzSGRB}.
 At such a high redshift, the energetics, both of the prompt emission and the afterglow, are extreme in comparison to other Type I GRBs, being more typical for Type II GRBs \citep{Ugarte060121}.
 This event is discussed in more detail in \kref{Hybrid}.
-Details on the light curve construction are given in \cite{Ferrero050813}.
+Details on the light curve construction are given in \cite{Ferrero050813}, we additionally add our two TNG data points.